Rafael-99-spec/DZ-otus-37/README.md

-[root@backup vagrant]# barman switch-xlog --force --archive server The WAL file 000000010000000000000003 has been closed on server 'server' Waiting for the WAL file 000000010000000000000003 from server 'server' (max: 50 seconds) Processing xlog segments from file archival for master
+[root@backup vagrant]# barman switch-xlog --force --archive server The WAL file 000000010000000000000003 has been closed on server 'server' Waiting for the WAL file 000000010000000000000003 from server 'server' (max: 50 seconds) Processing xlog segments from file archival for server
 	000000010000000000000003
 [root@backup vagrant]# barman check server
 Server server: